caiocvelasco/caiocvelasco.github.io/index.md

 ## Data & Analytics Engineering
 ---

-### Data Observability for Raw Stripe Data in S3
+### Data Observability for Raw Stripe Data in S3 with CI/CD

 [Check it out here!](https://github.com/caiocvelasco/project09-meltano-s3-dbt-snowflake-observability-ci-cd/tree/main/ingestion/observability)

-This project focuses on building a lightweight observability layer for raw Stripe data landing in S3 from Meltano ingestion.
-The goal is to provide immediate confidence in the raw layer before any transformations.
+This project provides a **lightweight observability layer** for raw Stripe data landing in S3 from Meltano ingestion.
+The goal is to give immediate confidence in the raw layer before any downstream transformations or analytics.

 Key features:

-- Verify file presence and non-empty CSVs for each Stripe stream.
+- **File presence and content validation:** Ensures that each expected CSV exists and is not empty for all configured Stripe streams (charges, events, customers, refunds, etc.).
-- Flatten nested JSON headers and validate required fields to detect schema drift.
+- **Schema validation:** Flattens nested JSON headers and checks required fields to detect **schema drift** early.
-- Single shell script (`run_checks.sh`) runs all checks with immediate feedback on failures.
+- **Single entrypoint:** `run_checks.sh` orchestrates all checks and provides immediate feedback on failures.
-- Configurable via `.env` and using `boto3` for AWS S3 interactions.
+- **Configurable environment:** Uses a `.env` file for credentials and configuration.
+- **AWS integration:** Uses `boto3` to interact with S3 securely and efficiently.
-- Ensures downstream transformations are built on a trusted raw layer.
+- **Supports CI/CD:** Integrates with GitHub Actions workflows to run automatically or on-demand, ensuring downstream transformations are built on a trusted raw layer.

 <img src="assets/img/observability.jpg">